hyungccho/backbone_material/projects/w7d3-news-reader.md

   a `Feed#parse(response)` function to parse the data from the server.

-  The default behavior for `parse` is to take whatever the javascript object response contains, make a dup of it, and set that to the `attributes` of a model.
+  The default behavior for `parse` is to take whatever the javascript object response contains, make a duplicate of it, and set that to the `attributes` of a model.
 When the response contains data for a nested collection, we must take the nested data out of the response and use it to populate the collection before returning the object.